ACARP seeks research proposals that address key industry problems on an annual basis.

 Australian coal producers face increasing competition for market share from:

-- coal users seeking to reduce cost through lower quality coals, substitutes and alternate technologies; and
+- Coal users seeking to reduce cost through lower quality coals, substitutes and alternate technologies.

-- increasing regulation impacting traded coal quality, transport and environmental emissions.
+- Increasing regulation impacting traded coal quality, transport and utilisation.

 The Technical Market Support Committee seeks to address these pressures and deliver maximum market benefit for Australian coals through selection, funding and monitoring of priority research projects.

-R&D project areas relate to coal properties which impact market value and to the market impact portion of the value chain which runs from sea port to customer.
+Proposals are being sought in areas relating to coal properties which impact market value and to the market impact portion of the value chain which runs from sea port to customer.

 - Relative utilisation behaviour of Australian coals compared with those from competing supply regions.